Sleepless (2017 film)

 Sleepless is a 2017 American action thriller film directed by Baran bo Odar and written by Andrea Berloff.
-A remake of the 2011 French film Sleepless Night, the film stars Jamie Foxx as a police officer who faces off against mobsters to rescue his son, T, who they got.
-Michelle Monaghan, Dermot Mulroney, David Harbour, Tip "T.I."
-Harris, Gabrielle Union, and Scoot McNairy also star.
+A remake of the 2011 French film Sleepless Night, the film stars Jamie Foxx as a police officer who faces off against mobsters to rescue his son, T, who they kidnapped.
+Michelle Monaghan, Dermot Mulroney, David Harbour, T.I., Gabrielle Union, and Scoot McNairy also star.

 This film was released in the United States on January 13, 2017, by Open Road Films.
 It received generally negative reviews from critics.
 The film grossed $33 million against a budget of $30 million.